-Huawei and partners unveil a new Green Digital Skills and Jobs classification to help accelerate the Twin Transition
+Huawei And Partners Unveil A New Green Digital Skills And Jobs Classification To Help Accelerate The Twin Transition

-(MENAFN- BCW Global) Dubai, United Arab Emirates, December 04, 2023: On the sideline of the UN Climate Change Conference (COP28), AE4RIA, and Huawei hosted a session with the UNFCCC Global Innovation Hub to “Accelerate Green Innovation” and release a white paper Twin Skills for the Twin Transition: Defining Green Digital Skills and Jobs.
+Dubai, United Arab Emirates: On the sideline of the UN Climate Change Conference (COP28), AE4RIA, and Huawei hosted a session with the UNFCCC Global Innovation Hub to“Accelerate Green Innovation” and release a white paper Twin Skills for the Twin Transition: Defining Green Digital Skills and Jobs.
 Developed in collaboration with the ATHENA Research Centre, Sustainable Development Unit under AE4RIA, PwC, and with the contribution of EIT Digital, the report promises a guide to develop new training that will equip the green digital workforce needed to achieve net-zero.

 In an era of multiple crises, addressing economic growth without paying equal attention to sustainability is no longer possible and does not ultimately produce the expected financial results.
 In parallel, the presence of digital technologies in almost all aspects of our lives has exponentially increased the speed of changes and impact on people and businesses.
 But today is not just about a digital transition.
 It is about a clean-tech revolution powered by the need to produce green energy.
 And this has the potential to have a significant impact on jobs.